hyper-expanse/semantic-delivery-gitlab/README.md

 Configuring a GitLab CI job is facilitated through a `.gitlab-ci.yml` configuration file kept at the root of your project.
 To publish changes using `semantic-release-gitlab` you will need to create a dedicated build stage that executes only after all other builds and tests have completed successfully.

 That can be done with GitLab CI by creating a dedicated `release` stage and adding it as the last item under `stages`.
-Next, create a job called `release` add it to the `release` stage.
+Next, create a job called `release` and add it to the `release` stage.
 Within `release` call `semantic-release-gitlab`.

 You can see a snippet of a `.gitlab-ci.yml` file below with this setup: